Skip advert

 Advertisement - Article continues below

 Almost all of the controls are located within the touchscreen – including those for the air conditioning, radio presets and even the gear selector.
-The Model 3 now incorporates a stalkless steering wheel, which can be a pain; the wheel-mounted indicator buttons almost need their own what3words code as they are nigh-impossible to find whenever you turn the wheel at a junction or roundabout.
+The facelifted Model 3 also incorporates a stalkless steering wheel, which can be a pain as the wheel-mounted indicator buttons are nigh-impossible to find whenever you turn the wheel at a junction or roundabout.

 Equipment, options & accessories